Zero Trust Architecture for Uncompromised Security

 Compliance Alignment

-Ensure that zero-trust frameworks are designed to meet regulatory and industry standards while supporting audit requirements.
+Design zero-trust frameworks that meet regulatory and industry standards while staying audit-ready.

 4